darinz/PSL/13_recommender_system/07_deep_recommender_systems.md

 recommendation problems, providing both theoretical foundations and practical implementations.

+**Intuitive Understanding**: Deep recommender systems are like having a super-smart brain that can understand complex patterns in human preferences.
+Traditional methods are like using simple rules (if someone likes action movies, recommend more action movies), but deep learning is like having a brain that can understand subtle connections - maybe someone who likes action movies with strong female leads also enjoys certain types of documentaries, or that their movie preferences change based on their mood, time of day, or what they watched recently.
+It's like upgrading from a simple calculator to a sophisticated AI that can learn and adapt.

 ## 13.7.1.
 Introduction to Deep Recommender Systems

 ### Motivation and Problem Formulation